 Many who inject heroin describe a rush, which is a surge of euphoria.
-In addition, sometimes they experience dry mouth, heaviness of extremities, and altered mental functioning.
+Also, sometimes they experience dry mouth, the heaviness of extremities, and altered mental functioning.
 Sniffing or smoking may not cause this rush.

-Heroin is fast acting and long lasting, so the effects appear quickly and continue for hours, depending on the dose and the route of administration.
-The speedy and long-lasting neurological changes caused by heroin increase its risks for health problems, as well as misuse, overdose, physical dependence, and addiction.
+Heroin is fast-acting and long-lasting, so the effects appear quickly and continue for hours, depending on the dose and the route of administration.
+The speedy and long-lasting neurological changes caused by heroin increase its risks for health problems and misuse.
+One of the most significant risks is an overdose.

 Treatment for Heroin Addiction

 Fortunately, treatment is available for those who become physically dependent upon or addicted to heroin.
 Medical heroin detox administered by a medical professional subdues withdrawal symptoms to help dependent individuals endure the withdrawal process.
 Rehabilitation, including behavior modification, helps control heroin addiction.

 If you or someone you know is using heroin and experiencing heroin side effects, we can help.
 Waismann Method of medical detoxification is a process that can get the person through withdrawal safely and comfortably and without the unnecessary suffering usually involved with other drug detoxification methods.